 In districts and neighborhoods where the army is unmolested no destruction of such property should be permitted; but should guerrillas or bushwhackers molest our march, or should the inhabitants burn bridges, obstruct roads, or otherwise manifest local hostility, then army commanders should order and enforce a devastation more or less apples.

-Northern soldiers took mules, horses and wagons that might aid the Union advance.
-Finally, Sherman instructed that,
+In order to provide supplies and provisions for the march, Sherman had soldiers take mules, horses, and wagons that might aid the Union advance.
+Finally, he instructed that,

 Negroes who are able-bodied and can be of service to the several columns may be taken along, but each army commander will bear in mind that the question of supplies is a very important one and that his first duty is to see to them who bear arms . . .

-Sherman men met very little resistance from the rapidly depleting Confederate Army during their “March to the Sea.”
-They captured Savannah on December 21, and Sherman telegraphed President Lincoln,
+Sherman men met very little resistance from the rapidly shrinking Confederate Army during the “March to the Sea.”
+He captured Savannah on December 21, and Sherman telegraphed President Lincoln,

 I beg to present you as a Christmas gift the City of Savannah, with one hundred and fifty guns and plenty of ammunition, also about 25,000 bales of cotton.